servo/servo/README.md

-# The Servo Parallel Browser Project
+# The Servo Parallel Browser Engine Project

 Servo is a prototype web browser engine written in the [Rust](https://github.com/rust-lang/rust) language.
 It is currently developed on